Burundi March 18-23, 2023

 Burundi possesses all the elements of a young nation with ancient traditions that constitute its very rich culture.

-Burundi is an off the beaten path destination for most visitors to East Africa, and one should consider the cost/benefit calculation before travelling to this friendly, if limited in options destination.
+Burundi is an off-the-beaten-path destination for most visitors to East Africa, and one should consider the cost/benefit calculation before travelling to this friendly, if limited in options destination.
 Comforts found in Rwanda will be much harder to come by here.
-However, most of the higher end hotels will be able to provide most modern conveniences.
+However, most of the higher-end hotels will be able to provide most modern conveniences.

 Importantly, while the government has tried to crack down on it, the black market currency exchange remains strong.
 The difference is close to 50%.
 As of summer 2022, the exchange rate is approximately 1 USD to 3200 Burundian Francs.

-Burundi, sees very few Western tourists, especially overlanders driving their own cars.
+Burundi, sees very few Western tourists, especially overlanders driving their cars.
 Burundi is a small, densely settled country, but its landscape is spectacular, with endless lines of steep mountainsides terraced right to the top.
 Fields are a striking mosaic of colours.
 The people are friendly and welcoming.
 Remember to drive on the right side of the road after months of driving on the left.

 Staring, begging, police expect bribes, an easy-going country.
-Bit depressing, as not much seems to work well, and there is no real sense that the country is developing in any meaningful way.
-The lives of the people really hard, and the lives of their children and grandchildren will likely continue to be equally difficult.
+But depressing, as not much seems to work well, and there is no real sense that the country is developing in any meaningful way.
+The lives of the people are hard, and the lives of their children and grandchildren will likely continue to be equally difficult.
 Still, the smiles on people’s faces, the exotic birds and misty mountain slopes, and the feeling of being on the Roof of Africa make it all worthwhile.

 The landscape is like Rwanda, with endless lush rolling green hills – the biggest attraction in the country, the impossibly convoluted contours and mountain ridges of a country at more than 1600 metres above sea level.
-The pattern of farm fields on the steep slopes mesmerizing, and the endless vistas of serried ranks of distant ranges.
+The pattern of farm fields on the steep slopes was mesmerizing, and the endless vistas of serried ranks of distant ranges.

 Capital.
 Gitega